discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

 - <Trait name="Deadly Blades"/> gives you a 5% damage modifier after using a Bladesong.
 You'll want to keep up this buff as much as you can.

 - <Trait name="Bloodsong"/> stocks extra blades when you inflict enough <Condition name="Bleeding"/> and will make sure that you are always at 5 Blades for your Bladesongs as long as you keep attacking.
-- <Trait name="Sharper Images"/> makes your Phantasms inflict <Condition name="Bleeding"/> on critical hits, making multi-hit Phantasms stronger. <Trait name="Phantasmal Fury"/> combined with the gear choices will ensure ciritcal hits of your Phantasms.
+- <Trait name="Sharper Images"/> makes your Phantasms inflict <Condition name="Bleeding"/> on critical hits, making multi-hit Phantasms stronger. <Trait name="Phantasmal Fury"/> combined with the gear choices will ensure critical hits of your Phantasms.

 </Card>
 </GridItem>